YingfanWang/PaCMAP/README.md

 - 0.6.0

   Now officially supports the `transform` feature.
-The transform operation is useful for projecting a new dataset into an existing embedded space.
+The transform operation is useful for projecting a new dataset into an existing embedded space. **In the current version of implementation, the `transform` method will treat the input as an additional dataset, which means the same point could be mapped into a different place.**

 - 0.5.0